Careers Education and Guidance

 - Mock Oxbridge, Medics and Vets interviews

-- Opportunities to be Learning Ambassadors and Community Ambassadors within the local community
+- Opportunities to be Learning Ambassadors within school and Community Ambassadors within the wider community

 Unifrog is a careers application that allows students to explore information on all the pathways that are available to them at each stage of their school education.
 Students can explore many different careers and find information about what qualifications and experience might be needed.